[SCPA] [Sites] [Ojai] [Nuthouse] [History] [Photo] |

 We often fly the Nuthouse in the fall, winter, and spring during Santa Anna weather, so it is usually hot during the hike.
 It is generally better to start up early to minimize the heat.
 Plan to sweat even on cool days.
 Some of the young athletic hikers can clock up in less than 30 minutes (Logan and JLo under 20), but most middle aged pilots budget 45 minutes to an hour plus for the climb.
 If you are older or in poor physical condition, you might want to budget an hour and a half (I needed 2 hours the last time I clawed up)..

 The Nuthouse is on the west side of the Nordhoff Ridge mountain mass.
 It doesn't have much east exposure, so you can't launch as early as someplace like Nordhoff Peak.
-On good days, its typically soarable by 10 or 11 am PST, or 11 to 12 PDT, but with a south west exposure for the triangular front face, it works better later in the afternoon.
+On good days, its typically soarable by 10 or 11 am PST, or 11 to 12 PDT, but with a south west exposure for the triangular front face, it usually works better later in the afternoon.

 The Nuthouse is not so much a "Flying Site" but rather a low gateway to a flying site.
 You don't usually get very high at launch.
 Pilots typically bench up close to the east west ridge (2750 MSL ~ 850 feet above launch) and then dolphin over to Spine One.
 The point on Spine One is about 32 hundred.
 You can come in about a third of the way down the spine around 27 to 2800 and still reliably get up.
 You can get up lower, but if you are that low, you are probably pushing uphill too aggressively and should have earlier considered falling back downhill to the west for a reboot.
 Once established at Spine One, you are in the game.